METHADRENALINE/SMP-Creative/resourcepacks/SMP&Creative Content Pack/TERMS.md

 Copyright (C) 2026 METHADRENALINE

-These terms apply to the SMP&Creative resource pack located in this folder and to its assets, including textures, icons, font assets, pack icons and other non-code content.
+These terms apply to the SMP&Creative resource pack located in this folder and to its assets, including textures, icons, font assets, pack icons.

 ## You may